TEA CEREMONY IN JAPAN

 It is expected that participants will wear a kimono or at least dress up conservatively.
 Hiding jewelry and watches would be ideal but not necessary.
 While everyone must be quiet when the host is purifying the tools, they are supposed to compliment the bowls and seasonal flowers at the end of the tea ceremony.
 When the host initiates the conversation, the topics should not be about personal matters but relate to the tea ceremony and seasonal changes.

-The etiquette and expected manners may also depend on whether the guest is a beginner or not.
-For instance, advanced practitioners must bring their paper fans and sit on their knees for the whole time, but for first-timers failing to do so would not be considered a social faux pas.
 Additionally, most Japanese eat traditional sweets in three pieces and drink the tea in 3 sips.
 However, foreigners do not necessarily have to consider these as strict rules.
 On the other hand, one simple rule most beginners ignore is making the “slurping sound” after finishing the tea, which indicates the guest has finished drinking tea and enjoyed all of it.

-History of Tea Ceremony
+Tea Ceremony History

 The Japanese tea ceremony has many names in Japanese: chanoyu, sado or ocha, which translates to the "Way of the Tea".
 The "way" stands for the right way or the perfect way that leads to awakening and peace of mind.
 According to Japanese beliefs, doing something that looks routine is the best path to enlightenment as long as the performer follows the perfect procedures and “forms.”

-It has a long history of a thousand years and has ties to the tea traders in China.
-Japanese monks first brought back tea leaves during the Chinese Tang dynasty (618 AD| 907 AD) and the Japanese Nara Period and only used them in their temples for religious services.
-A priest called Myona Eisai spread the belief that green tea could be used for medicine and by drinking it regularly you were ensured good health.
+A priest called Myōan Eisai spread the belief that green tea could be used for medicine and by drinking it regularly you were ensured good health.
 Back then, tea was used mostly as a medicine and only available to the rulers and the noble families.
 Later Zen monks used tea leaves to stay awake during late-night prayers.

 Samurai in particular followed this practice and spread its popularity.
 Later, another priest called Murata Shukou, called the father of the tea ceremony, added more significance and rituals by making powdered tea so others could enjoy it.
 His focus on aesthetics became well known and heavily influences the tea ceremony that we know today.